joe-crick/ScopeAndObservablesInCanJS/ObservablesAndScopeChains.md

 ###Implementing an Observer <a name="Implementing"></a>
 While we talk about the observer watching the subject, this isn't actually how the pattern works when you implement it.
 The observer actully registers with the subject.
 Then, when a state change occurs, the subject notifies the observer of the change.

 To create an observer-subject relationship in CanJS, all you have to do is include a reference to an observable element in the Subject.
-Let's look at an example, using our ficitious Widget application.
+Let's look at an example using our ficitious Widget application.

 My Widgets model will be defined as follows: